Department of Plant and Microbial Biology

 1950s

-Division of Biological Sciences created; plant pathology comprises the largest of five units.
+The Division of Biological Sciences was created, and plant pathology was the largest of five units.

 The Department of Horticulture moved to Kilgore Hall.